In the scenic Vienne region, in the centre of grounds crossed by a river,

 The first guest house

-The ground floor consists of a living room with cathedral ceilings and a fireplace with a wood burner.
-This is followed by the kitchen and a bathroom with a shower and toilet, followed by a bedroom.
-Finally, a staircase leads up to a spacious mezzanine.
+The small, single-storey annex houses a living room with a cathedral ceiling and a fireplace with a wood-burner, a kitchen, a bathroom with shower and toilet, and a bedroom.
+Finally, a staircase leads to a spacious mezzanine that can be used as a sleeping area.

 The second guest house

-The building consists of a single floor with a shower room and toilet.
-This forms a kind of summer house.
+Forming a kind of belvedere, it is composed of a single plateau housing a shower room and toilet.
 Its windows overlook the wooded islands, the mill, the river and the farmhouse.

 The mill